passivetotal/python_api/docs/illuminate.rst

 `get_indicators()` directly on the profile objects.
 Here, we are using the `load_all_pages()` method to populate the list directly.

-Like other analyzer objects, indicators are returned in an `analyzer.RecordList` object, which provides a number of mechanisms for filtering and viewing the records.
-If you only need the values of the indicators, you can quickly access them as a plain Python
+If you only need the values of the indicators, you can quickly access them as a plain Python list with the `values` property:
-list:

 .. code-block:: python